LAST UPDATED: October 1, 2019

 Black & Decker

 This is an American company that manufactures power tools, home improvement products, hardware, and accessories.
 It was established in 1910 by S. Duncan Black and Alonzo G. Decker and started out as a small machine shop.
-Its headquarters are in Towson, Maryland.
+Its headquarters are in Towson, Md.
 The company makes innovative solutions for residential and industrial use.
 In 2010, Black & Decker teamed up with Stanley Works to produce Stanley Black & Decker.
 If you’re looking for a vacuum for your RV, check out the BLACK+DECKER Handheld Vacuum.

 Founded in 1991 by Sir James Dyson, this is a British technology company.
 Besides vacuum cleaners, it designs and develops household appliances like air purifiers, bladeless fans, hand dryers, and heaters.
 Its headquarters are in Malmesbury, England.
 However, there are plans to move the HQ to Singapore.
 Sir Dyson is responsible for inventing the cyclonic vacuum technology in 1983.
 If you prefer a cordless vacuum, the Dyson Stick Vacuum Cleaner is a great choice.